fmrifrey/lps/README.md

 A single block (TR) of a basic LpS pulse sequence is shown in the figure below:
 <img width="1000" height="500" alt="lps_tr" src="https://github.com/user-attachments/assets/20f5e807-1702-4753-8586-c24addb6e136" />

 Each RF pulse in the first half of the sequence excites a population of spins, which are then dephased to the outer edge of k-space, $$k_\text{max}$$, before another population is excited by the next RF pulse.
-Each RF pulse excites a single spoke in k-space.
+Each RF pulse excites a single spoke in k-space, which are sequentially refocused in the second half of the TR while all other spokes are dephased.

 #### Overlapping echoes

 When $$\frac{N}{\text{FOV}} > k_{\text{max}}$$, some of signal encoded from the echo moving into the sampling region (in-spoke) will overlap with the signal encoded by the out-spoke.
 If not accounted for, this will result in high signal from the center of k-space appearing on the outside of k-space.
 It is also known that this signal overlap results in ill-conditioning of the encoding matrix.
 However, if correctly accounted for, this can allow one to improve the image resolution without needing to acquire more data.

+#### 3D k-space encoding

 ### Reconstruction model